cancerit/hairpin2/docs/source/guide.md

 }
 ```

-LCMB default parameters are provided in both JSON and TOML format in the example-configs/ directory in the hairpin2 GitHub repository.
+LCMB default parameters are provided in both JSON and TOML format in the `example-configs/` directory found in the hairpin2 [GitHub repository](https://github.com/cancerit/hairpin2).

 (understanding-decisions-target)=
 ## Understanding Decisions